 - Woobie: Sakura.
 She's an Ill Girl who has to spend a lot of her time sitting in a machine specially designed to keep her psychic powers from overwhelming her, which means she was never able to go to school or live a normal life like Keita and Hinoki.

 - Woolseyism: TechTV replaced the original Opening credits with the Ending sequence when broadcasting Betterman.
-Considering the opening seems to have nothing to do with the show, and the ending credits are much more exciting anyway, this was probably for the better.
+Considering the opening seems to have nothing to do with the show (it might be a metaphor, somehow), and the ending credits are much more exciting anyway, this was probably for the better.